 The Come Thru Market (every first and third Monday) is a BIPOC-centered outdoor market created as an incubator for local BIPOC-owned businesses and farms.
 Check out more than two dozen vendors, offering everything from garden starts to art, skincare, baked goods, Brazilian food and more.
 All are welcome to shop and show their support.
 It happens at The Redd on Salmon Street in Southeast Portland.

 Mt.
 Hood and the Columbia Gorge

-You could visit a different farmers market in the fruitful Willamette Valley nearly every day of the week, including markets in Eugene (Sunday), Salem (Monday), Sweet Home (Tuesday), Molalla (Thursday) and Corvallis (Wednesday and Saturday).
+You could visit a different farmers market in the fruitful Willamette Valley nearly every day of the week, including markets in Eugene (Saturday), Salem (Monday), Sweet Home (Tuesday), Molalla (Thursday) and Corvallis (Wednesday and Saturday).
 In particular, they’re bustling during the bountiful berry season.
 Give yourself time to explore the Mid-Willamette Valley Food Trail and the South Willamette Valley Food Trail.

-Hit up one of these farmers markets while visiting Central Oregon: Bend (Wednesday), Madras (Saturday), Prineville (Saturday) and Sisters (Sunday).
+Hit up one of these farmers markets while visiting Central Oregon: Bend (Wednesday), Madras (Saturday), Redmond (Thursday), Prineville (Saturday) and Sisters (Sunday).
 In addition to fresh-picked crops, you’ll find local ranchers selling high-quality cuts of meat.